sumanmaiti100/Smart-Grid-Security/README.md

 ### Demonstration of the GUI of our tool:
+Please refer to the folder LearningBasedAttackSynthesis for performing the below steps.

 #### **Step 1**:
 The user uploads his/her power grid simulink model (in .mdl format) (eg. IEEE5bus.mdl, IEEE9bus.mdl, IEEE14bus.mdl, IEEE39bus.mdl) to the tool by pressing the Select Model button.
 The file explorer button pops up from where the user can select his/her power grid simulink model.<br />